10 Tips for Starting as a Newly Qualified Pharmacist

 During my year I was actively involved in the diversity and inclusion agenda in the workplace in which I received nothing but support from my store team and head office.
 I managed to organise an amazing store window display for Pride Month, while also helping to raise awareness of HIV prevention/prevalence within Ireland.

 After being in an environment in which I felt comfortable and supported for my Pre-registration year, this helped making the decision to stay with Boots all the more easy.

-In November 2019 I started my newly qualified pharmacist journey in a slightly different manner than normal, by starting in a support role in a brand new ‘store of the future’ on Dawson street in Dublin.
+In November 2019 I started my Newly Qualified Pharmacist journey in a slightly different manner than normal, by starting in a support role in a brand new ‘Store of the Future’ on Dawson Street in Dublin.
 This was both an amazing and enjoyable opportunity to have, I was able to further develop my knowledge on operational tasks and training of other colleagues, all while working alongside an amazing team.
-Since starting my pharmacist journey I have since moved onto the relief team where I’m being exposed daily to many different clinical scenarios and continuously expanding on my existing knowledge and skills.
+Since starting my Pharmacist journey I have since moved onto the Relief Pharmacist team where I’m being exposed daily to many different clinical scenarios and continuously expanding on my existing knowledge and skills.

 My tips for future Newly Qualified Pharmacists

 I always think it’s a great idea to introduce yourself to the team you’re working with for the day as this not only allows you to initiate a relationship between you and your colleagues, but it also helps with clearer communication levels within the team.